1Password/solutions/migration/cleanup-scripts/README.md

 > **warning**
 > Run this script only after you have migrated all data from LastPass and have migrated permissions for all groups and users.
 Removing the Imported prefix or changing the name of imported vaults in any way before you have finalized your migration may result in duplicate vaults or failure to migrate permissions.

+## Recreate the metadata vault metadata entries after a duplication occurred with [`recreate_metadata_entry.py`](./recreate_metadata_entry.py)

+This script will recreate the metadata folder entries.
+An 'import folder permissions only' will correctly find the old vaults, rather than create empty duplicate vaults again.

+### Usage

+Run `python3 vault_dedupe_helper.py` to regenerate the dedup CSV.

+Then run `python3 recreate_metadata_entry.py` which will create a `LastPass Metadata Recreated` item in the LastPass metadata vault.

+The script requires no arguments and has no flags or options.

+It assumes you have signed in to your 1Password account as a member of the Owners group using `op signin` or `eval $(op signin)`.

+> **warning**
+> After running this script archive all other `LastPass Metadata <date>` items except for `LastPass Metadata Recreated`.
+This will ensure that duplication will not occur again when importing permissions.